-DNS is equally allowed to its end-user devices to translate a given human-readable URL such as “www.google.com” to a machine usable IP address that the network can make sense of.
+DNS is equally allowed to its end-user devices to translate a given human-readable URL such as “www.google.com” to a machine-usable IP address that the network can make sense of.

-Reshaping to support the 5G vision
+Reshaping to Support the 5G Vision

 So many technical reasons are comprising the changes in HTTP protocol and DNS.
 However, at the highest level, the main driver is certainly the rapid evolution of the internet architecture to the virtualized model.
-Since a few years ago, we are watching the migration of many of the internet’s applications from standalone physical web servers to virtualized platforms located in immense centralized data centers.
+Since a few years ago, we are watching the migration of many of the internet’s applications from standalone physical web servers to virtualized platforms located in huge, centralized data centers.

 In advance communication of 5G networks, which are further expected to be developed in the 2020 modern timeframe, will take this to the next level creating new requirements for the evolution of HTTP and DNS.

-Future is not the Cloud or the Fog: It is actually the SEA!
+Future is Not the Cloud or the Fog: It Is Actually the SEA!

 A casual reflection on the last few years in the evolution of the wireless network provides us all the insights necessary to reason that there is at least one final frontier coming down the road.
-In the last few years, it has been owned by the cloud, virtualization and Edge Computing panel, which is really nothing but more than the pushing of all of these concepts deep into places in the network where they have never been before.
+In the last few years, it has been owned by the cloud, virtualization, and Edge Computing panel, which is really nothing but more than the pushing of all of these concepts deep into places in the network where they have never been before.

 This area of technology research has a name, device virtualization and some are referring to the new devices of this new technology area as Service Endpoint Agents, or SEA, devices.

-What is a Service Endpoint Agent (SEA)?
+What Is a Service Endpoint Agent (SEA)?

-5G creates a major pipeline for Big Data, if we do it in a right format, then Big Data will be making the 5G network in a different level of smart and fast technology.
+5G creates a major pipeline for Big Data, if we do it in the right format, then Big Data will be making the 5G network in a different level of smart and fast technology.

 We are living in an exciting time and world, where multiple technological leaps are occurring.
 The cross-industry of IT paradigm shift to the Big Data approach, 5G standards community is already planning to support the collection and transmission of massive amounts of data.
 It requires only one key pillar in the area of supporting the (IoT).